nebelgrau77/Conway-s_Game_of_Life_Rust/readme.md

 Left and right edges of the field are considered to be stitched together, as well as the top and bottom edges.

-Will restart after a 1000 generations.
+Will restart after 2000 generations.